kaidesu/kaidesu.com/content/experience.md

 ## Work Experience

 ### Director of Application Development
-efelle creative, Seatlle, WA — (August 2017 - Present)
+efelle creative, Seattle, WA — (August 2017 - Present)

-- Manage a team of ~4 application developers and system administrators.
+- Managed a team of ~4 application developers and system administrators.
 - Formed the system administrators department as a dedicated team focused on hosting and monitoring of over 300 websites.
 - Designed and lead development of FusionCMS version five.
 - Designed and developed the Matrix system, a means of auto-generating system architecture based on content needs.
 Drastically cut down design, development and content entry hours.